CrystalGrowerOrg/cgaspects/CONTRIBUTING.md

 2. **Contribute Code**: We welcome code contributions via pull requests.
 Whether it's fixing a bug, adding a new feature, or improving documentation, your help is much appreciated.

-3. **Improve Documentation**: Good documentation is crucial for any software.
-If you notice missing or incorrect documentation, please feel free to contribute.
+3. **Improve Documentation**: If you notice missing or incorrect documentation, please feel free to contribute.

 ## Pull Request Process